Clerk killed, 2nd man wounded in Johnston County store robbery

-Sheriff’s office spokeswoman Tammy Amaon said Al Shami Esmail, 29, who was pronounced dead at the scene.
+Sheriff’s office spokeswoman Tammy Amaon said Al Shami Esmail, 29, was pronounced dead at the scene.

 Ricky Lynch, 51, was shot, but deputies said his wound did not appear to be life threatening.
 He was taken to WakeMed Hospital in Raleigh for treatment and was reported to be in fair condition Friday morning.